 Twinkling lights, frosty air, and that undeniable feeling of comfort and joy.
 The holidays are in full swing, and there is no better way to share the season than spending time with your four-legged family members.
-And if you’ll be doing some holiday traveling with your dogs, consider making a pit stop at one of these pet friendly towns en route to your destination.
+And if you're planning a pet-friendly Christmas vacation, consider making a pit stop at one of these towns en route to your destination.
 From open markets to one of the most impressive light displays in the entire country, these top 11 holiday towns will give you and your dog the opportunity to enjoy the magic together.

-Mountain village Bethel, Maine, is where the movie The 12 Dogs of Christmaswas filmed, and it should come as no surprise that the city caters to its furry friends in the winter.
-Dogs are welcome to walk in the Jingle Bell Walk, an annual tradition where people are invited to carol on Main Street and businesses and homes turn on their lights as they pass.
+Mountain village Bethel, Maine, is where the movie The 12 Dogs of Christmas was filmed, and it should come as no surprise that the city caters to its furry friends in the winter.
+During your pet-friendly Christmas vacation, your dog is welcome to participate in the Jingle Bell Walk, an annual tradition where people are invited to carol on Main Street and businesses and homes turn on their lights as they pass.
 Santa and Mrs. Claus ride along on a vintage fire truck.
 At the end of the parade, when the crowd makes it to the town common, Bethel’s Christmas tree is lit.

 “Pet owners should consider visiting Bethel because there is a big variety of places for owners and their pets to stay together and plenty of places to explore once they get here,” says Jessie Seymour Perkins, events and marketing manager at Bethel Area Chamber of Commerce.
 One of those places?
 The Bethel Inn Resort.
 The resort welcomes dogs with a Christmas tree decorated with dog treats.
 When the snow arrives, the resort’s golf course is converted to its Nordic Center.
 Pups can snowshoe and cross-country ski with their owners on a dedicated 10-kilometer trail with their dogs.